KonaTeam/kona-api/README.md

 All API end-points start with `https://io.kona.com/api/` and are **SSL only**.
 If we change the API such that it is no longer backward-compatible then we will release a new version.
 Newer versions of the API will be accessible by setting the specific version in an accept header.
+Note: Do not rely on ordinal position for response parsing; response[3].
+Rather, use the JSON keys provided; response['name'].

 Making a request to create a space in curl would look like this: